 Emergency services mean any reasonable medical services or supplies including advice, treatment, medical procedures or surgery required as a result of an emergency.

-When appropriate, Allianz Global Assistance staff will:
+When appropriate, Global Excel Management (GEM) staff will:

 - refer you to a medical facility or physician,

 - facilitate payments to a hospital or medical provider whenever possible.